 – Adam Gnade, author of Locust House

 Nathaniel Kennon Perkins lives in Boulder, CO, where he works as a bookseller and publisher at Trident Press.
 He is the author of the short novel, Cactus, and the ongoing literary zine series, Ultimate Gospel.
 His creative work has appeared in Triquarterly, Noncanon Press, Keep This Bag Away From Children, decomP magazinE, Pithead Chapel, Timber Journal, and others.
 He has written for SLUG Magazine, the Tico Times, and the Mormon Worker.
 Pest House published his chapbook, Acknowledgement (2014), and he is the recipient of the High Country News’s 2014 Bell Prize.
-In October 2015, he toured the Western US with the sound artist Braeyden Jae, and in the summer of 2018 he toured with the emo band Tall Boys.
+In October 2015 he gave a reading tour of the Western US with the sound artist Braeyden Jae, and in the summer of 2018 he toured with the emo band Tall Boys.